 -

-The published articles should contain a list of resources that is referred to.
+The published articles should contain a list of the resources that are referred to.

 The Reviewers’ Responsibilities